 What we consider in selecting the winners

-In addition, all nominees in the Legal Service category shall have established a reputation for integrity and a commitment to human rights, rule of law, and legal excellence.
+In addition, all nominees in the Legal Service Category must have established a reputation for integrity and a commitment to human rights, rule of law, and legal excellence.

 We are inviting nominations from jurists, academics, and non-governmental organizations actively engaged in protecting freedom of expression.
 Nominees from around the world are eligible.